-Further, as required by the UAE Federal Law No. (2) of 2015 (as amended), we report that for the year ended 31 December 2021:
+Further, as required by the UAE Federal Law No. (32) of 2021, we report that for the year ended 31 December 2022:

-- i) we have obtained all the information and explanations we considered necessary for the purposes of our audit; - ii) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended), the Articles of Association of the Company; - iii) the Group has maintained proper books of account; - iv) the consolidated financial information included in the Directors' report is consistent with the books of account and records of the Group; - v) investments in shares and stocks are included in notes 6, 11, 12, and 13 to the consolidated financial statements and include purchases and investments made by the Group during the year ended 31 December 2021; - vi) note 19 reflects the disclosures relating to material related party transactions and the terms under which they were conducted; - vii) based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Company has contravened, during the financial year ended 31 December 2021, any of the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended) or of its Articles of Association which would materially affect its activities or its consolidated financial position as at 31 December 2021; and - viii) during the year, the Group made no social contributions.
+- i) we have obtained all the information and explanations we considered necessary for the purposes of our audit; - ii) the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (32) of 2021, the Articles of Association of the Company; - iii) the Group has maintained proper books of account; - iv) the consolidated financial information included in the Directors' report is consistent with the books of account and records of the Group; - v) investments in shares and stocks are included in notes 11, 12, and 13 to the consolidated financial statements and include purchases and investments made by the Group during the year ended 31 December 2022; - vi) note 19 reflects the disclosures relating to material related party transactions and the terms under which they were conducted; - vii) based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Company has contravened, during the financial year ended 31 December 2022, any of the applicable provisions of the UAE Federal Law No. (32) of 2021 (as amended) or of its Articles of Association which would materially affect its activities or its consolidated financial position as at 31 December 2022; and - viii) during the year, the Group made no social contributions.